 Carolyn, age 40

 I want to have surgery, because I'm scared of getting colon cancer.
 I had an uncle who had colon cancer.
 My risk is already higher than average because I have ulcerative colitis.
 Besides, I've had this disease for 7 years.
-In another year, I have to start having an annual colonoscopy to check for cancer.
-If I have surgery, I won't have to deal with symptoms or be tested every year and worry about colon cancer.
+In the next couple of years, I have to start having frequent colonoscopies to check for cancer.
+If I have surgery, I won't have to deal with symptoms or get tested as often.
+And I won't worry nearly as much about colon cancer.

 Bill, age 27